Welcome 2016 and happy new year from Bratislava!

 Bridge of the Slovak National Uprising) over the Danube.

 We crossed the bridge and landed in the borough of Petržalka right on time to enjoy the fireworks that lit up the river.

-New Year is also the anneversary for the Slovak Republic who gained independece on the first of January 1993.
+New Year is also the anniversary for the Slovak Republic who gained independence on the first of January 1993.
 As a result of the Velvet Revolution, Czechoslovakia ceased to exist as a state and the Czech and Slovak Republics were formed.
 We celebrated New Year’s in Bratislava three years ago, which was also the 20th anniversary for Slovakia as an independent state.
-That time the New Year was marked with a wonderful firework display right at the castle, this year the spectacle was organised the traditional way – from a boat on the Danube.
+That time the New Year was marked with a wonderful firework display right at the castle, this year the spectacle was organized the traditional way – from a boat on the Danube.

 On the way back home we see boys kicking street signs, men throwing up on the street.
 Bare legs shiver in the cold and the happy voices are suddenly slightly too shrill.
-The stardust is slowly fading and on the next day Bratislava wakes to heavy, grey skies.
-Let’s hope that some of the stardust remains througout 2016 for all of us!
+The Stardust is slowly fading and on the next day, Bratislava wakes to heavy, grey skies.
+Let’s hope that some of the stardust remains throughout 2016 for all of us!